 1. Employees using mobile devices and related software for network and data access will, without exception, use secure data management procedures.
 All mobile devices must be protected by a strong password.
 Employees agree never to disclose their passwords to anyone.

 2. All users of mobile devices must employ reasonable physical security measures.
 End users are expected to secure all such devices against being lost or stolen, whether or not they are actually in use and/or being carried.

-3. Any non-corporate computers used to synchronize or back up data on mobile devices will have installed up-to-date anti-virus and anti-malware software deemed necessary by Medaille College’s IT department.
+3. Any non-corporate computers used to synchronize or back up data on mobile devices will have installed up-to-date anti-virus and anti-malware software deemed necessary by Medaille University’s IT department.

-4. Any mobile device that is being used to store Medaille College data must adhere to the authentication requirements of Medaille College’s IT department.
-In addition, all hardware security configurations must be pre-approved by Medaille College’s IT department before any enterprise data-carrying device can be connected to the corporate network.
+4. Any mobile device that is being used to store Medaille University data must adhere to the authentication requirements of Medaille University’s IT department.
+In addition, all hardware security configurations must be pre-approved by Medaille University’s IT department before any enterprise data-carrying device can be connected to the corporate network.